 Taking The Next Steps

-For many, recovery seems impossible at first, but turning your life around is more than possible with the right treatment and support.
+For many, recovery seems impossible at first, but turning your life around is possible with treatment and support.
 There are countless resources available for those with a hydrocodone addiction.
-If you are ready to begin your recovery, contact a treatment provider to learn about your options today.
+Contact a treatment provider to learn about available options today.